Somekat/k3t.tech/content/posts/pyxellauncher-release.md

 ## What's different?
 Unlike the last launcher pyCraft, this launcher is a fullly graphical application.
 It supports Microsoft and offline login, and it lets you install Fabric and Forge effortlessly.
 Essentially, it's meant to be easier and more functional for the user.

-Changes have been made towards easily bundling the launcher and addin

 ## Why should I use this?
 The official Minecraft launcher isn't portable, and I can guess that it doesn't work under strict networks, such as a library's network.
 PyxelLauncher is different.
 The official launcher also doesn't have offline login, which can be a significant issue if you don't have internet at the time you want to start up a local world.
 You also can't easily install Fabric/Forge within the official launcher.
 In total, you get: